Designations Congruent with Things: Chapter 17

 “Why?
 That journal club was totally normal.”

-“It was held only three times because it devolved into such vicious disputes between the physical sciences and the life sciences divisions that we were ordered to discontinue it.”
+“It was held only three times because it devolved into such vicious disputes between the physical and life sciences divisions that we were ordered to discontinue it.”

 “No one can piss off a room like I can piss off a room,” Newt says, feeling slightly nostalgic.